 My own preference is shooting from two or three courtside positions.
 Low angles work great with most sport, so courtside I will sit on the floor.

-I’ve found a vertical, or portrait orientation works well to photograph indoor volleyball.
+I’ve found a vertical, or portrait orientation works well for volleyball images.
 Trying to capture close-ups in landscape mode I was often losing the ball from the top of the frame.

 Off The Ball Incidents

 Keep an ear on the score as the match progresses.
-When the games are close the excitement level goes up, players become more animated and committed which can add a new dimension to your photographs.
+When the games are close the excitement level goes up, players become more animated and committed which can add a powerful, emotional dimension to your sports photography.

-Keep an eye on the each game story, these present different photographic opportunities.
-If decisions are being contested you might want to focus on the umpires or the players being most vocal.
-Has someone hurt themselves but is still playing?
-A drama shot, playing through the pain perhaps!
+Keep an eye on the ‘story’ in each game, these present different photographic opportunities.
+If decisions are being hotly contested, you might want to focus on the umpires or the players being most vocal.
+Has someone hurt themselves but is still competing?
+It’s an opportunity for dramatic sports images of someone playing through the pain perhaps!

 Volleyball games can be quite short, so pay attention and shoot quickly.
 Review your shots after the game.

 Remember, sports photography, like any other discipline, takes lots of practice to get right.
-The more matches you attend the more attuned your camera eye becomes.
+The more matches you attend the more attuned your ‘camera eye’ becomes.
 Your ‘frame/click’ to ‘game action’ coordination will become smoother, more instinctive with each outing.
-Knowing who the better players are gives you an edge in automatically procuring the better shots.
+Knowing who the better volleyball players are gives you an edge in automatically procuring the better shots.